Who Censored Roger Rabbit?

-Who Censored Roger Rabbit? is a fantasy mystery novel written by Gary K. Wolf in 1981.
-It was later adapted by Touchstone Pictures and Amblin Entertainment into the critically acclaimed 1988 film Who Framed Roger Rabbit.
+Who Censored Roger Rabbit? is a fantasy mystery novel written by Gary K. Wolf and published in 1981.
+It was later adapted by Touchstone Pictures and Amblin Entertainment into the 1988 film Who Framed Roger Rabbit.

 Plot

 Eddie Valiant is a hardboiled private eye, and Roger Rabbit is a second banana comic strip character.
-Roger hires Valiant to find out why his employers, the DeGreasy Brothers (Rocco and Dominick), who are owners of a cartoon syndicate, have reneged on a promise to give Roger his own strip and potentially sell his contract to a mystery buyer.
-Roger pays Eddie a big retainer so, Eddie interviews Roger's acquaintances to work the retainer off.
+One day, Roger hires Valiant to find out why his employers, the DeGreasy Brothers (Rocco and Dominick), who are owners of a cartoon syndicate, have reneged on a promise to give Roger his own strip and potentially sell his contract to a mystery buyer.
+Roger pays Eddie a big retainer so Eddie interviews Roger's acquaintances to work the retainer off.
 Eddie comes to the conclusion that there was no mystery buyer and the reason Roger Rabbit remained in a secondary role was because of his lack of talent, and that, therefore, Roger has no case.
 Soon after, Roger is mysteriously murdered in his home.
 His speech balloon, found at the crime scene, indicates his murder was a way of "censoring" him; apparently, he had just heard someone explain the source of his success.
 Valiant's search for the killer takes him to a variety of suspects, which includes Roger's estranged widow Jessica Rabbit, Roger's former co-star Baby Herman, and Roger's photographer Carol Masters.
 Valiant then meets a doppelgänger of Roger's and promises to solve the mystery of his death.
 At the same time, Roger's former boss, Rocco, is also murdered, and witnesses point to Roger as the killer, as he was allegedly seen fleeing the scene of the crime.